lupyuen/lupyuen.github.io/src/wifi.md

 _What happens inside the WiFi Driver on RISC-V BL602 SoC...
 And how we found the (incomplete) source code for the driver_

-Why reverse-engineer the WiFi Driver?
+Why reverse engineer the WiFi Driver?

-TODO
+TODO: Education, replacement, auditing, troubleshooting

 ![Quantitative Analysis of Decompiled BL602 WiFi Firmware](https://lupyuen.github.io/images/wifi-title.jpg)